-The algorithms for CALWEBB_SPEC2, which is Stage 2 of the JWST calibration pipeline for spectroscopic data, are described.
-These algorithms process the data from uncalibrated slope images to calibrated slope images.
+Algorithms for calwebb_spec2, which is stage 2 of the JWST Science Calibration Pipeline for spectroscopic data are used to process data from uncalibrated slope images to calibrated slope images.

 Unless otherwise stated, the algorithms described are the baseline version.

 The information to transfer the pixel coordinates to astronomical coordinates (e.g., RA, Dec, and wavelength) is added to the data with this step.
 The needed information is described in the World Coordinate System (WCS) format.
 The WCS information and distortion model are provided by instrument and detector-specific calibration reference files (all) and an instrument model (NIRSpec only).
 The data itself is not modified by this step.